accesscode-2-1/kitkat/unit-0/week-3.md

 * What is your goal for next week?
 * What do you need help with? (peers sign up to help if they can)

+**Hoshiko Oki**

+* This week's medium post:https://medium.com/@HoshikoOki/intellij-idea-mac-os-x-keymap-dc3ab313561c
+* Last week’s goal: Finishing the homeworks on time
+* What went well (what goals did you meet?)
+I finished most of my homework on time since I started ealy.
+* What could have gone better (what were some challenges you faced?
+Did you overcome them?
+How?)
+I am not sure if I understand method as much as I should.
+* What is your goal for next week?
+Try to understand "method" more.
+* What do you need help with? (peers sign up to help if they can)

 ### Think piece discussion (team leader has prepared answers and guides discussion)

 * What are 2 things you took from this think piece?